iamshahid555/olist-ml-feature-pipeline/README.md

 ## Current Project Status

 The project currently includes a complete Apache Kafka ingestion pipeline, a modular Apache Spark preprocessing and feature engineering pipeline, Apache Parquet storage, PostgreSQL feature store integration, and a FastAPI service for serving engineered features through a REST API.
-The remaining major implementation task is Apache Airflow workflow orchestration.
-After Airflow integration, the project will undergo end-to-end pipeline validation, performance testing, and final documentation.
+The implementation has been validated through successful end-to-end Airflow runs, followed by performance testing.
+Final documentation remains in progress.

 ---